ivinjohn98/Parallel-Algorithms/assignments/hw4/readme.md

 mpirun -np $(processor_count) delta_step_sssp $(number_of_vertices) $(number_of_edges) $(maximum_edge_weight) $(delta_value)
 ```

+**delta_step_sssp.cpp** is the final Algorithm!
+"I also have a hardcoded example in the algorithm, if you'd like to test it.

 # Weak Scaling Experiments and discussion

 | # Processors | # Vertices | # Edges  | Max Edge Weight | Delta (200) | Average Degree  | Time (Measured) |